Campus Climate Survey on Sexual Misconduct

 - The number of students who knew how to report sexual misconduct to the university increased by 16%.

-- The number of students who knew were aware of USU's confidential resources went up to 10% for SAAVI and 13% for CAPS.
+- The number of students who were aware of USU's confidential resources went up by 10% for SAAVI and 13% for CAPS.

 - There was a 9% increase in the number of students who agreed that USU officials handle concerning incidents in a fair and responsible manner.

 - The number of students who said they reported nonconsensual sexual contact to the university increased from 5% in 2017 to 9-11% in 2019.

 - The number of students who thought it likely their peers would support others who confronted harmful or problematic behavior increased by 15% since 2017.